Ready for a New Day

 Ready for a New Day is a 1997 album by American DJ, record producer and remixer in the genre of house music Todd Terry.
 It features the hit singles "Keep on Jumpin'" and "Something Goin' On" featuring Martha Wash and Jocelyn Brown, and "It's Over Love" featuring Shannon, which all went to number one on the US Billboard Hot Dance Club Play chart.
-Terry told in a interview, "I made this record specifically for dance music lovers worldwide, for people to enjoy as songs or beats or however they want.
+Terry said in an interview, "I made this record specifically for dance music lovers worldwide, for people to enjoy as songs or beats or however they want.
 Just to enjoy it."

 Critical reception

 British magazine Music Week rated the album five out of five, picking it as Album of the Week.